rfrey2009/shareasale-tracker/readme.txt

 http://blog.shareasale.com/2015/02/04/conversion-lines-where-the-tracking-gap-ends/

+f.
+If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
+Make sure to choose a coupon description.

 == Changelog ==

+= 1.2 =
+* Advanced analytics improvements to better capture full cart contents on all updates and removals of items.
+* Fix for Merchants using the WooCommerce Product Add-ons plugin and generating ShareASale product datafeed files.
+* Improved handling of tracking pixel suppression if/when a customer revisits the receipt page after placing an order.
+* Updated version from 1.'1' to 1.'2' series despite no new features, due to high amount of under-the-hood code changes.

 = 1.1.3 =
 * Added new default category and subcategory number options for products in the datafeed generation tab.
 * Added an option to automatically send ShareASale your WooCommerce coupons so your Affiliates can promote them.
-Check the "send to ShareASale" box while editing a WooCommerce coupon.
+Check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.

 = 1.1.2 =
 * Minor tweaks for users with older versions of PHP (v5.3 - 5.5) or mistakenly orphaned product variations.